orchestratellc/inputLookup/README.md

 # inputLookup
 ## Salesforce Lightning Component

 For dynamic sObject lookup in custom Salesforce1 and Lightning mobile applications.
+Uses native Lightning Component and Apex functionality with no third-party dependencies.

 ### Usage:

-- Required: Object Label (sObjLabel) and Object Name (sObjName)
+- Required attributes: Object Label (sObjLabel) and Object Name (sObjName)
-- Optional: Id of the record (value)
+- Optional attributes: Id of the record (value)

 #### Standard Objects
 ```